openlink/structured-data-sniffer/README.md

 # OpenLink Structured Data Sniffer

 ## Intro
-The OpenLink Structured Data Sniffer (OSDS) is a plugin for the Chrome and Opera browsers that detects and shows structured data embedded in web pages in either of the following formats:
+The OpenLink Structured Data Sniffer (OSDS) is a plugin for the Chrome, Opera and select versions of the Firefox browser, that detects and shows structured data embedded in web pages in either of the following formats:

 - **JSON-LD**
 - **Microdata**